oceanprotocol-archive/OEPs/10/README.md

 zIjp7InJlYWQiOnRydWUsIndyaXRlIjpmYWxzZX19.R96vtPzTQ59qc2YR9f_uMonxuF2c5bU3ftPHm6k9HP8
 ```
 You can see that the parts are separated by dot<code>(.)</code>.
 Check out this section for more details about [Json Web Token](#json-web-token).
-Also, you can notice that the JWT contains two important claims, first is the consumer public key, second the request identifier issued
-by Ocean Access Control contract: <code>"cons_pubkey", "request_id" </code>. **These claims state that
+Also, notice that the JWT contains two important claims: the first is the consumer public key; the second is the request identifier issued by Ocean Access Control contract: <code>"cons_pubkey", "request_id" </code>. **These claims state that
-the authorization server (off-chain server) is aware about what is going on in on-chain.
-No way to deny it!**
+the Authorization Server (off-chain server) is aware of what is happening on-chain.
+There is absolutely no way to deny it!**

 ### Service Level Agreement

-Service level agreement is publicly accessible and immutable that includes a
+An Ocean Service Level Agreement is a publicly accessible and immutable agreement that includes a
-detailed description of the service quality, availability, responsibilities.
+detailed description of the service quality, availability, responsibilities, etc.
-The provider imports an immutable IPFS hash reference for the SLA in the commitment.
+The supplier imports an immutable IPFS hash reference for the SLA in the commitment.

 ### Commitment

-In order to let the commitment be authentic, it should include an encrypted JWT (committed by the provider) and purchase
+In order for a commitment to be authentic, it should include an encrypted JWT (committed by the Supplier) and purchase
-receipt (committed by consumer). *The current implementation puts the JWT in an encrypted form on-chain which will be
+receipt (committed by Consumer). *The current implementation puts the JWT in an encrypted form on-chain which will be
-changed to be more secure in the next release implementation.*
+changed to be more secure pattern in the next release implementation.*

 ### Temp Encryption Keys

-Temporary keypair is meant to be used as cryptographically secure tool in order to share secrets (ie. JWT) between parties.
+A temporary keypair is meant to be used as a cryptographically secure tool in order to share secrets (ie. JWT) between parties.
-It is generated by consumer ocean client (created on the fly).
+It is generated on the fly by the Consumer Ocean client.
 Even if an attacker managed to steal the temp private key
-(ie. by brute-forcing keys such as using weak encryption schemes) in order to reveal the JWT, the resource owner (provider) will only accept signed JWT by the consumer
-(where is stored in the Commitment).
+(i.e. by brute-forcing keys using weak encryption schemes) in order to reveal the JWT, the resource owner (Supplier) will only accept signed JWT by the consumer (stored in the Commitment).

-#### Generate and revoke keypairs
+#### Generate and Revoke Keypairs

 Generating temporary keypairs should include the revocation certificates where the expiration date of these keys will be the same as <code>AccessExpireDate</code> field in
 [Resource Consent](#resource-consent).
-As a consumer you should never share private key and revocation certificate to any one.
-In case of
-your private key is compromised you should use the revocation certificate to revoke your key.
-At this time if the [encrypted JWT](#json-web-token) is not
-committed yet, the consumer can revoke the whole contract and refund the payment  by calling <code>revoke</code> function.
+As a consumer you should never share private keys or revocation certificates to any one.
+In the case that a private key is compromised, the revocation certificate should be used to revoke the key.
+At this time, if the [encrypted JWT](#json-web-token) is not committed, the Consumer can revoke the whole contract and refund the payment by calling <code>revoke</code> function.

 ### Finalized Purchase Receipt

-This receipt is the same justified purchase receipt except it should be signed by the two parties (resource owner, and consumer).
-It will be issued as proof for delivery, where consumer and provider commits the delivery of resource.
+This receipt is the same justified purchase receipt except it should be signed by the two parties: the Resource Owner and Consumer.
+It will be issued as proof for delivery, where the Consumer and Provider commits to the delivery of the resource.
-This final state of access control triggers the ocean market contract to pay back the resource owner.
+This final state of access control triggers the Ocean market contract to pay back the Resource Owner.
-The market contract issues the finalized receipt once the delivery of resource is consumed.
-This includes that the provider should deliver a signed message by the consumer <code>
+The market contract then issues the finalized receipt once the delivery of the resource is consumed.
+This requires that the Provider deliver a signed message by the Consumer <code>
 (sign(enc(JWT)by_consumer) </code>in order to release the payment.

 ## Access Control Flow

-The following steps describe the workflow of access control:
+The following steps describe the Access Control Workflow:

 ![proposal](images/acflow.png)